 Accumulate the hours and minutes of interview time and write the total on the back page in the 0008 box.
-This box is filled out in tenths of an hour, so a 90-minute interview would be reported as 1 hour and 5 tenths.
+This box is filled out in hours and minutes.

 If Item Code 0008 is used, there is no need to record a beginning or ending time.
 Response Code - (Item Code 9901)